LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Approach

 Lawnicons style is based on fundamentals and quality.
 Please read it carefully to avoid any rework.
 The main goal is to create high-quality icons in the Lawnicons style.
 The icons should make it clear which app will open.
 Sometimes, to achieve this goal, you need to create an icon from scratch.
-Avoid compromises.

 Tips:
 - Carefully study the Lawnicons design guidelines.